nikfio/LSTM_ASCII_maps/README.md

   1) place terminal in build directory

-  2) rm -r *  (I usually upload already built versions, so you have to delete everthing of the existing build)
+  2) rm -r *  (I usually upload already built versions, so you have to delete everything of the existing build)

   3) cmake ..